 Detailed labor market information for Columbia County can be found at the Workforce Explorer website.

 The Dayton School District offers K-12 high-quality education in Dayton.
 They recently received a “School of Distinction” award for the progress made by students toward meeting the Washington Assessment of Student Learning (WASL) requirements.

 Walla Walla Community College is located 30 miles southwest of Dayton in Walla Walla and houses a cutting edge enology and viticulture school, nursing school, and many other specific industry trainings and is home to a new water and environmental center.

-The Eastern Washington Workforce Development Council provides funding for programs in our region that train incumbent workers as well as prepare workers to meet industry skills needs.
+The Washington Workforce Association provides funding for programs in our region that train incumbent workers as well as prepare workers to meet industry skills needs.